OswaldFoundation/changelog/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## 4.7.1 - 2019-08-08

+### Changed
+- Updated link to information about Do Not Track
+- Updated link to details for "What we track"

 ## 4.7.0 - 2019-08-07

 ### Added